 Warning: The following article contains spoilers for The White Princess finale, Episode 8 (“Old Curses”).

 Towards the end of The White Princess finale, “The Boy” tells Lizzie “Don’t look away.”
 For this White Princess viewer, it was hard not to.
-Starz’s The White Princess ends on a wrenching note, rife with tragedy and inevitable reckoning.
+The Starz miniseries ends on a wrenching note, rife with tragedy and inevitable reckoning.
 For eight episodes, The White Princess has seen Lizzie (Jodie Comer) go from a defiant York princess to a devoted mother and finally, dignified Tudor queen.

-As The White Princess finale unfolds, it is hard to recall Lizzie as we once knew her.
+As the finale unfolds, it is hard to recall Lizzie as we once knew her.
 The feisty, yet sweet, York princess has disappeared, replaced by a desperate wife and mother willing to cross any line to ensure her family’s safety.
 Even if it means betraying the one she was born to.

 As The White Princess has neared its conclusion, that brutal reality has only increased.
-As The White Princess finale unfolds, it becomes clear that one side will have to be compromised for the other to continue.
+As the finale unfolds, it becomes clear that one side will have to be compromised for the other to continue.
 For those watching who know the real-life history behind The White Princess, you already knew which House that would be.

 A bloody nightmare

-When The White Princess finale begins, it is with a horrifying nightmare.
+When the finale begins, it is with a horrifying nightmare.
 Lizzie imagines walking in a puddle of blood.
 As she looks up, she sees a grizzly display, her dead sons, alongside their father Henry VII, while “The Boy” menacingly sits on the throne.

 The White Princess is wise to take viewers into the mind of its protagonist.
-It is a tool The White Princess effectively utilized in Episode 1 to help the audience forge an instant connection with Lizzie.
+It is a tool the series effectively utilized in Episode 1 to help the audience forge an instant connection with Lizzie.

-The White Princess starts off with a distraught Lizzie reflecting on her night of passion with Richard III on the battlefield of Bosworth.
+The mini starts off with a distraught Lizzie reflecting on her night of passion with Richard III on the battlefield of Bosworth.
 This opening scene worked to communicate to viewers, the depth of Lizzie’s feelings for her doomed paramour.

 In the inner sanctum of her thoughts, The White Princess leaves no doubts.
 Lizzie believes that if “The Boy,” who she seems to strongly believe is, in fact, her long-lost brother Richard, lives, he will ascend to the throne and execute her sons and husband.

-This is important because, without it, Lizzie’s motives for executing her brother could be heavily construed as an act of personal ambition in The White Princess finale.
+This is important because, without it, Lizzie’s motives for executing her brother could be heavily construed as an act of personal ambition in the finale.
 Is she executing her brother to protect her family, or to keep her and them in power?

 As The White Princess winds down, it becomes clear she has a choice to make.
 She can either be the sister of the king, or his wife.
 There is no gray area.

 If the Tudors fall, it is likely that Lizzie’s children, whether her brother agreed or not, would be seen as threats to the throne.
 The same way her cousin Teddy was.
-After Lizzie’s brother made the decision to stand by his claim in the penultimate episode of The White Princess, he signs his own death warrant.
+After Lizzie’s brother made the decision to stand by his claim in the penultimate episode, he signs his own death warrant.

 Throughout The White Princess, it is clear that Lizzie does not believe her brother is capable of mercy.
 A mercy her husband has not shown Richard, his wife, or their son during their time at court.